Grammarly Grammar and Spell Check

 My first step was to try out and review Grammarly for myself.
 I went to the website, signed up for the free version and downloaded the software.
 I couldn’t find any information online about the difference between the free and paid versions, but don’t worry I will explain that below.

 Honestly, I was expecting nothing from this software.
-I am a pretentious writer after all.
-How could I possibly have any spelling or grammar mistakes…and then Grammarly kicked me in the teeth.
+I really didn’t know how accurate is Grammarly, and then it kicked me in the teeth.

 I always export my work into Microsoft Word to run their superior spellcheck software.
 Before Grammarly saw this chapter, it went through an extensive editing process.
 After writing the book, I had an editor go through the entire project.
 Then I personally did three complete readthroughs and re-edits.
 I had hundreds of reviewers scan the book for any mistakes.